MichaelTMiyoshi/BoidsSimulation/TerminalGit.md

-# Using Git from the Terminal in MacOS
+# Using Git from the Terminal (in MacOS)

 It seems that using Terminal and the command line Git is the way to go when making Unity projects with a GitHub repo.
+(It is the same on Mac and PC and Linux, but they use different tools.)
 I made the folder for the repo, then followed instructions on how to make a [local Git repo](https://guides.codepath.com/ios/Using-Git-with-Terminal).
 Then, I followed [pull instructions](https://www.atlassian.com/git/tutorials/syncing/git-pull) to get the repository I had already made down to the local machine.
 Then, I made the project.
 Just an empty project at first.
 Then, I pushed the project.
 I followed the [local Git repo](https://guides.codepath.com/ios/Using-Git-with-Terminal) instructions when I pushed the project.

 ## Creating Unity Project Repo